-To get the real Thai green chicken curry experience, make your own paste.
+To get the real keto Thai green curry experience, make your own paste.
 Its flavour is so much more exciting!
 Plus you can tailor the level of heat to suit your taste.
-Personally, I feel a green curry should be a fairly fiery dish and it’s amazing how widely different recipes vary in the level of heat called for, anywhere between 1 and 20 bird’s eye chillies!
+Personally, I feel a keto green curry should be a fairly fiery dish and it’s amazing how widely different recipes vary in the level of heat called for, anywhere between 1 and 20 bird’s eye chillies!
 As someone who loves heat but has occasionally been accused of sitting on the fence, I opted for 10.
 For me, it was just right.
-A hot dish that definitely has a kick, but not so searingly hot that it masks all the other delicious flavours going on.
-Pairing it up with my coconut cauliflower fried rice was a revelation too (it would go beautifully with this curry too).
-For anyone trying low-carb eating (or aiming to up the level of veg you eat) I urge you to try out cauliflower fried rice or couscous, it’s a game changer!
+A hot Thai dish that definitely has a kick, but not so searingly hot that it masks all the other delicious flavours going on.
+Pairing it up with my coconut cauliflower rice was a revelation too (it would go beautifully with this keto Thai curry too).
+For anyone trying low-carb eating (or aiming to up the level of veg you eat) I urge you to try out coconut cauliflower rice or couscous, it’s a game changer.
 You can buy it ready-made, but making your own cauliflower fried rice is so quick and easy and tastes much better!
 It goes perfectly with pretty much any curry or chilli, is easy to make and healthy too.
 A final note, be sure to buy the best quality chicken you can, it takes the dish to the next level.

 - 10 bird's eye chillies